-Judy Wurtzel supports the Charles and Lynn Schusterman Family Foundation’s efforts to improve K-12 education across the U.S., with a focus on instructional materials and professional learning.
+Judy Wurtzel supports Charles and Lynn Schusterman Family Philanthropies’ efforts to improve K-12 education across the U.S., with a focus on instructional materials and professional learning.

 Judy has authored or co-authored numerous reports and studies on education improvement and co-edited Teaching Talent: A Visionary Framework for Human Capital in Education.
-She currently sits on the boards or advisory boards of English Learners Success Forum, Open Up Resources, Unbounded and Zearn.
+She currently sits on the boards or advisory boards of English Learners Success Forum, Open Up Resources and Zearn.
+Past board memberships include Achievement Network, UnboundEd and Urban Teachers Center.
 Judy started her career in education by teaching English as a foreign language in Morocco.
 She attended Yale College and earned a law degree from NYU Law School.